by Lee Harville

 Prosecutors will be trained in the criminal process.
 Certainly, current prosecutors know what they are doing.
 It takes a certain level of dedication and willingness to serve as a prosecutor.
 However, there must be some training in how to correct the perceptions that many have of the current Caddo Parish District Attorney’s Office and of the justice system in Caddo Parish.

 The Caddo Parish District Attorney’s Office must review how it removes potential jurors.
 It must do so in a manner that not only appears fair, neutral, and transparent, but also is fair, neutral, and transparent in its results.
+Have a look at these helpful resources to gain more insight about the matter.
 The impact of custom, perception, routine, personal bias, and strategy must be studied.
 Numbers must be collected, analyzed, and shared publicly to ensure that all of us who are eligible can serve on a jury and know that we are welcomed to serve on a jury.

 The Caddo Parish District Attorney’s Office must review how it operates and how it interacts in general.
 There is no greater system of justice than what our country promises.
 However, as other candidates have noted, things can get better.
 That is the nature of life: you either stay the same, get better, or get worse.